 Step 2: In a medium bowl, combine the egg, buttermilk, vegetable oil, and vanilla extract.

-Step 4: Fill mini muffin liners with batter.
+Step 4: Fill mini muffin liners with muffin batter.
 Sprinkle coarse demerara sugar on top (optional).
 Bake at 350°F until a toothpick comes out clean.
 Transfer to a wire rack to cool.

 Expert Baking Tips